Accelo/docs/source/includes/_authentication.md

 }
 ```

-In order to ensure API useability, a limit exists on the number of times a user can fail to authenticate with the
+In order to ensure API usability, a limit exists on the number of times a user can fail to authenticate with the
 Public API.
 A user is limited to 100 failed authentication attempts within a 5 minute period.
 If this limit is exceeded,
 the user will be 'locked out'.
 Any attempt to authenticate during this 'lockout' period will restart the 5 minute timer.